Childhood obesity in Australia: Measuring obesity

 Body Mass Index (BMI) is a common and useful measurement of body fat that helps individuals understand the difference between being overweight and obese.
-The system can be used to calculate a persons Body Mass Index (BMI) by dividing their weight (in kilograms) by the square of their height (in meters).
-According to the World Health Organisation (2015) a BMI greater than or equal to 25 kg/m2 in adults is overweight and greater than or equal to 30 kg/m2 regards individuals as obese.
+The system can be used to calculate a person's BMI by dividing their weight (in kilograms) by the square of their height (in meters).
+According to the World Health Organization (2015) a BMI greater than or equal to 25 kg/m2 in adults is overweight and greater than or equal to 30 kg/m2 regards individuals as obese.

 Using the BMI method, however, to measure a child's excess weight can encounter regular issues.
-The Body Mass Index is used to decipher an individuals excess body weight but not their excess body fat.
+BMI is used to decipher an individual's excess body weight but not their excess body fat.
 In this way the measurements taken from a child who is at different stages of their sexual maturation compared to another may alter the reliability of the data.
 Other issues that may affect the results surrounding this method for children and adolescents includes their age, sex, ethnicity muscle and bone mass, their height as well as their sexual maturation levels.

 Using the percentile ranking to determine whether or not a child or adolescent between 2–20 years old is overweight or obese inherits the same techniques as a BMI except the interpretation of the data collected is varied.
 Information gathered using the percentile ranking takes into consideration the child's age and sex, recognising that the amount of body fat regularly changes with age and sex.
 The BMI-for-age highlights the values among children of the same sex and age and categorises overweight adolescents as being between the 80th percentile and less than the 95th percentile.
 Obese children are classified as being equal to or greater than the 95th percentile.

-Although calculating an individuals BMI is the most recommended indicator it doesn't distinguish the risk of disease.
+Although calculating an individual's BMI is the most recommended indicator it doesn't distinguish the risk of disease.
 Regular monitoring of fat distribution, genetics and fitness levels should be maintained to assess the likelihood of disease.
 Alternative ways in which an individual can have their weight assessed, other than a BMI test, includes measuring the circumference of their waist or using the skin fold test.